RCGP Research and Surveillance Centre (RSC)

 Find out more about how we support researchers and their teams to use general practice data

-Find out more about the opportunities for practices that are part of the RCGP RSC network
+Find out more about the opportunities and projects practices can get involved in when part of the RSC

 Find out more about the support and resources available for practices that are part of the RCGP RSC network

-These resources can be used by practice staff, GPs, PCN staff and others involved in primary care research, it include FAQ’s related to the projects that are run within the RSC, and a number of general resources that can be used for people looking to get involved with research more broadly.
+These resources can be used by practice staff, GPs, PCN staff and others involved in primary care research.
+They include FAQs related to the projects that are run within the RSC, and a number of general resources that can be used for people looking to get involved with research more broadly.